 “None of these options can be dismissed when Canada now has a federal environment minister that doubtlessly believes that there is infinite value in the elimination of any Canadian carbon emissions.”

-And who could be more effective at cracking the carbon whip than the person PM Trudeau just appointed as Minister of Environment, Stephan Guilbault?
-Witness as the globalist arsenal falls into line to reshape the destiny of Canadian society.
+And who could be more effective at cracking the carbon whip than the person PM Trudeau appointed Minister of Environment, Stephan Guilbault?
+Witness as the woke globalist agenda falls into line to reshape the destiny of Canadian society.